-Make sure you also have plans in place for the months after Brexit to ensure continuity of care for service users.
+Make sure you also have plans in place for the months after 31 December 2020 to ensure continuity of care for service users.

-make sure your business continuity plans cover the supply of staff you need to deliver services before and after Brexit
+- make sure your business continuity plans cover the supply of staff you need to deliver services before and after 31 December 2020

-you don’t need to change existing EU staff employment contracts after Brexit even if there is no deal
+- you don’t need to change existing EU staff employment contracts

 The EU Settlement Scheme